fanhuan/datasciencecoursera/README.md

 # datasciencecoursera
-Course Project for the data scientists' toolbox
+Course Project for the data scientists signature track